 Bible Study Aids:

-The Oxford Bible Dictionary edited by John Barton and John Muddiman.
-I’ve found this to be an excellent one volume Bible Commentary.
-It has become the my source of first resort.
+The Oxford Bible Commentary edited by John Barton and John Muddiman.
+I’ve found this to be an excellent one-volume Bible Commentary.
+It has become my source of first resort.
 (ISBN-10: 0199277184, ISBN-13: 978-0199277186)

 The HarperCollins Bible Commentary, Revised Edition, James L. Mays, General Editor.
-This is another good one volume Bible Commentary.
+This is another good one-volume Bible Commentary.
 (ISBN-10: 0060655488, ISBN-13: 978-0060655488)

 The HarperCollins Bible Dictionary, Revised Edition, Paul J. Achtemeier, General Editor.
 This is the companion volume to The HarperCollins Bible Commentary.
-It is an invaluable resource for looking up people, places and things.
+It is an invaluable resource for looking up people, places, and things.

 Wesleyan and United Methodist Theology:

-Eight Life-Enriching Practices of United Methodists by Henry H. Knight III.
-This is a great introduction to the Wesleyan means of grace.
+John Wesley: Optimist of Grace by Henry H. Knight III.
+This is a great (and short) introduction to the founder of Methodism.
 Hal was one of John and Jenny’s favorite instructors at Saint Paul School of Theology.
-This is a highly approachable book and has been a favorite during past book studies.
-(ISBN-10: 0687087341, ISBN-13: 978-0687087341)
+(ISBN-13: 978-1-62564-838-9)

-Responsible Grace: John Wesley’s Practical Theologyby Randy L. Maddox.
+Responsible Grace: John Wesley’s Practical Theology by Randy L. Maddox.
 In John’s opinion this is the premier book on the theology of John Wesley.
 Maddox does a wonderful job of guiding the reader through the thought of this complicated 18th century pastor, preacher, theologian and founder of Methodism.
 (ISBN-10: 0-687-00334-2)

-The New Creation: John Wesley’s Theology Todayby Theodore Runyon.
+The New Creation: John Wesley’s Theology Today by Theodore Runyon.
 This is another great book on Wesleyan Theology.
-(ISBN-10: 0687096022, ISBN-13: 978-0687096022)
+(ISBN-13: 978-0687096022)

 Evil and the Justice of God by N. T. Wright.
 The problem of evil is one of the perennial difficulties of Christian theology.
 Wright asserts that the Bible is less concerned about “solving” the problem of evil than with telling us what God is going to address it.
 This book was featured in John’s sermon on May 25, 2008.
 (ISBN-13: 978-0-8308-3398-6)

 To Love as God Loves by Roberta Bondi.
 Loving God and our neighbor, is the greatest commandment, but it is so hard to do.
 Roberta Bondi draws on biblical wisdom and the experience of the early church to lay out practical guidelines for growing in Christian love.
 (ISBN-10: 0-8006-2041-0)